Restore the Balance in Your Work-Life (Universe)Aimee M

 - Have Kids or Neighborhood Kids?
 Put them to work for pay.
 I fully believe in child labor when it comes to my own kids.
 They need extra money sometimes, and I always need help.
 I pay them for chores and random things like folding the laundry sometimes.
 My oldest will pick up my son if I am running late with work.
 I pay them fairly because I do not want them to feel used by our situation.
 But if they do a poor job, I give them a chance to amend their work because their pay is based on performance, otherwise, they aren't paid.
 They "learn to earn" and become responsible for their own money.
 There is a sense of pride for them when they make a choice “to buy or not to buy”- and I get to stay out of it.
 They never ever ask me for extra money.
 This does not mean that I do not offer when I feel it is appropriate or necessary, but they really learn the value of working and earning money, while building their capabilities and confidence level- and more importantly, you get additional help when needed.

-- Create a Work-Life Balance Grid – As proposed by Mitchell Harper (Insane Growth), this grid is a great way of balancing all parts of your life.
+- Create a Work-Life Balance Grid - This grid is a great way of balancing all parts of your life.
 By focusing on the top two or three goals each month for each area of your life, you will feel like you are getting more traction.
 Create a 6-square grid in Excel or Google Sheets and make sure there are six lines in each square.
 Label each box as Career, Family/Closest Relationships, Finance, Health, Personal Growth/Honoring Passions, Community.
 The sixth line will become your bottom line to rate on a scale of 1-10 how satisfied you are in this area (10 being the highest).
-By looking at this weekly and rating it, you can focus on different areas that are rating lower until areas become more balanced overall.
+By looking at this weekly and rating it, you can focus on different areas that are rated lower until areas become more balanced overall.

-Got any efficient processes that you have mastered that has really been a game-changer for you?
+Got any efficient processes that you have mastered that have really been a game-changer for you?
 Please comment below.
 We would love to hear from you!